-Detailed optimizer information, which allows for an in-depth analysis of an access plan, is stored in the Explain tables, which is separated from the actual access plan.
-There are three methods to retrieve information from the Explain tables:
+Detailed optimizer information, which provides an in-depth analysis of an access plan, is stored in the Explain tables, which is separated from the actual access plan.
+The three methods to retrieve information from the Explain tables:

 - Write your queries based on the Explain table descriptions as specified in the DB2 documentation. - Use the db2exfmt tool (Explain Tables formatting tool). - Use Visual Explain to view the Explain information in a graphic format.
-To enable and collect Explain plan information: - 1 Create the Explain tables for the user that executes the slow SQL query/Infor LN session.
-Connect to the database using the required user name and implement the EXPLAIN.DDL script from the following location: \${INSTHOME}/sqllib/misc/EXPLAIN.DDL
+To enable and collect Explain plan information: - 1 Create the Explain tables for the user who executes the slow SQL query/Infor LN session.
+Connect to the database using the required user name and run the EXPLAIN.DDL script from this location: \${INSTHOME}/sqllib/misc/EXPLAIN.DDL